craftcms/docs/docs/4.x/console-commands.md

 : Whether to update the search indexes for the resaved elements.

+--touch
+: Whether to update the `dateUpdated` timestamp for the elements.

 --volume
 : The volume handle(s) to save assets from.
 Can be set to multiple comma-separated volumes.